 Use digital platforms to increase brand awareness

-Dan and Kathy Novak told us that the HVAC service industry is “a very competitive market.”
-But the good news is you don’t need an exorbitant ad budget to increase brand awareness and attract new customers.
+Dan and Kathy Novak told us that the HVAC service industry is “a very competitive market,” so you need a sound marketing plan to get attention.
+But, the good news is you don’t need an exorbitant ad budget to increase brand awareness and attract new customers.
 In fact, a recent study found that 74% of consumers actively avoid ads anyway.

 So, how do our experts attract new customers?
 By implementing our first tip—putting quality first.
 Brandon Cox explained that “word of mouth is the biggest thing there is.”
-And thanks to the internet, word of mouth isn’t limited to two friends chatting in person.
+And thanks to the internet, word of mouth isn’t limited to two friends chatting in person or direct referrals.

 Online reviews are important to potential buyers.
 More than 39% of consumers under age 54 say they always trust online reviews.
 And 91% say they’re more likely to choose a business that has positive reviews.